The last type of resorption that we’ll discuss is that which occurs during orthodontic tooth movement.

 Worst case scenario

-If resorption is occurring and we still need to close gaps between the teeth, consider placing a prosthetic restoration i.e. an implant.
+If resorption is occurring and we still need to close gaps between the teeth, consider placing a prosthetic restoration i.e. a dental implants.
 In this way, orthodontic forces are terminated and there’s no further chance of resorption.

 If there is apical root resorption (ARR), remove the orthodontic brackets and place a fixed retention wire that is ‘passive’ in nature.
 Of utmost importance in these situations is optimal oral hygiene.
-One cannot afford to develop periodontal (gum) disease as the roots of these teeth are already compromised (shortened).
+One cannot afford to develop periodontal disease, more commonly known as gum disease, as the roots of these teeth are already compromised (shortened).

 In the past few blogs, we have seen that resorption, whether internal or external, or whether it affects the root or tooth portion, can be quite a serious problem.